Scarabaeus1031/NEXAH/NEXAH_extended_project_overview.md

 **Version:** April 14, 2026
 **Author:** Thomas K. R. Hofmann
 **Purpose:** Internal detailed overview to regain clarity and create distance from daily development.
-This document captures the full scope of the project, including hidden gems and the current pipeline.
+This document captures the full scope of the project, including hidden gems, the growth story and the current pipeline.

 ---